Mathématique: Chapter 26

 DJ: He’s miserable.
 He’s unbalanced.
 He—

-DT: He’s no more ‘unbalanced’ than you.
-He was cleared by psych.
+DT: He’s no more “unbalanced” than you.
+He was cleared by James MacKenzie.

-DJ: Yes.
-That means so much here.
-He’s unbalanced in the sense that he has no balance in his life—
+DJ: Oh yeah, that means so much.
+He’s unbalanced in that he has no balance in his life—

 JO: Daniel.

-DJ: Fine.
-Let him unlock the gate if that’s what he wants and that’s where his skillset lies.
-But we need to stop talking about using Anubis’ device on any of these people.
+DJ: We need to stop talking about using Anubis’s device on any of these people.
 We need to stop talking as if that’s a tenable option.

-DT: Says the guy who just last week begged Morgan Le Fey, begged her, on his knees, to get involved in this struggle—and when he had her convinced?
-Watched her get destroyed right before his eyes.
-Get blown away into so much gold dust.
-We’re not going to win this fight without another option.
-You know it.
-I know it.
-Fuck, it seems like the Lucian Alliance knows it.
+DT: Says the guy who just last week begged Morgan Le Fay, begged her, on his knees, to get involved in this struggle—and when he had her convinced?
+Watched her get blown into so much silver dust.

 HL: That’s unacceptable from an information security standpoint.
 You do that, Jackson, and I’ll strip you of your position.

-DT: The IOA is going to come down on my side, Jackson.
+DT: The IOA will come down on my side, Jackson.
 Not yours.
 You know why?
-They don’t want to be annihilated.
+They don’t wanna be annihilated.

-DJ: Neither do I. I’m giving you another option.
+DJ: I gave you another option.
 Try it on me.
-On me.

 CL: There’s no reason to—

 DT: Then it’s going to be Rush.
 Do you understand that?
-I don’t like this any better than you do, but that’s the truth of it, Jackson.
-When this address is unlocked, when we’ve sent a MALP, at some point someone has to get into that god damned goo and unlock the potential of that site, or we are fucked.
+I don’t like this any better than you do, but that’s the truth of it.
+When Rush unlocks the address, someone is gonna have to get into that god damned goo or we are fucked.
 We are fucked.
 Not just us.
 The Jaffa.
 The Tok’ra.
-The Lucian Alliance for god’s sake.
+The dregs of the Goa’uld Empire and the Lucian Alliance.
 We’re facing a future of mindless, eternal, empty servitude.
 Tell me that doesn’t horrify you.
-Because it horrifies me.
+It horrifies me.
 I. Will.
 Not.
 Serve.

-DJ: You can’t put all of this on Rush.
+DJ: You can’t put all that on Rush.

 DT: I put it on you, Jackson.
 I—

-JO: That’s it.
+JO: Y’know what?
 We’re done here.
-You got that?
-We’re done.
 Colonel Telford, I’m writing you up for conduct unbecoming.

 DJ: You’re right.
 You’re right.
-It’s on me.
+It IS on me.
 You think I don’t know that?
-You think I don’t spend every waking minute of every day—
+You think I don’t spend every waking minute—

 HL: Put a lid on it, both of you.